libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

   picking the correct format for you automatically.
 - The jpeg2000 loader is much better with very large, untiled images.
 - EXIF support is fixed for string fields containing metacharacters.
-- A new `fail-on` flags gives better control over detecting load errors.
+- A new `fail-on` flag gives better control over detecting load errors.
 You can spot image truncation easily now.
 - Target save is better at picking the write format automatically.

 # More trig functions

-Thanks to work by indus and hroskes, libvips now supports `atan2` and has a full set of hyperbolic trig functuions.
+Thanks to work by indus and hroskes, libvips now supports `atan2` and has a full set of hyperbolic trig functions.

 # Minor improvements